Expert explains what happens in children’s brains when parents scold them

 But what does it mean when people have a hippocampus that is too small?
 In fact, this part of the brain plays a huge role in the evaluation and regulation of emotions, as well as the ability to manage emotions.
 In concrete terms, this means that it decides how people cope with stress or whether they are susceptible to mental illness.
 In the study, those who experienced insults, humiliation, and threats in childhood were more likely to be depressed, suffer from anxiety disorders, post-traumatic stress disorder, or borderline personality disorder

-Presumably parents sometimes cannot prevent themselves from getting loud or yelling at a child because they are stressed themselves.
+Parents can probably sometimes not prevent themselves from getting loud or yelling at a child because they are stressed themselves.
 If this is the case, however, they can make up for the mistake by taking one crucial step: Once they sincerely apologize to the child, trust and the certainty that the loving connection is reconnected can be significantly strengthened.

 #Expert #explains #childrens #brains #parents #scold